nccgroup/http-mcp-bridge/README.md

 ## Usage

-The original HTTP+SSE mechanism establishes a read channel with the `/see` endpoint and a write channel with the `/messages/` endpoint.
-This HTTP to MCP Bridge forward HTTP requests to the write channel, and waits for the response (if applicable) in the read channel.
+The mechanism implemented in the python SDK establishes a read channel and a write channel to communicate with the endpoint using the corresponding transport mechanism.
+This HTTP to MCP Bridge forwards HTTP requests to the write channel, and waits for the response (if applicable) in the read channel.
 Once received, that response is forwarded as the response of the HTTP request.

 HTTP requests support the parameter `timeout`, which limits the maximum amount of seconds that the bridge waits for the response in the read channel before returning and error message.
 If timeout is zero, the HTTP to MCP Bridge does not wait at all.